JohnKim0911/Python_Bootcamp/Personal Project/003_Scarping md file/README.md

-# Scraping md file
+# Scraping text from '.md' file

-To make a 'content' area in that file,<br>
+Scarp all the text starting with '###' from 'Python Cheat Sheet.md'<br>
-scarp all the text with '###' from 'Python Cheat Sheet.md'.
+to make a 'content' area in that file.